BrightChamps Logo

 Tuesday 6

-From the table, we can see that we organized the data of the students who are absent in that particular day.
+From the table, we can see that we organized the data of the students who are absent on that particular day.

-Formulas are the math rules that can be written as equation to solve problems.
-It helps in solving a problem quickly with the specific process.
+IV.
+Formulas - Formulas are math rules that can be written as equations to solve problems.
+It helps solve problems quickly through a specific process.

-Example: Area of rectangle = length x width.
+Example: Area of rectangle = length × width

 Professor Greenline from BrightChamps